 Improvement by Level

-Another way to look at it: once you’ve hit level 35, the only way you’ll get faster is by racing smarter and training to get stronger!
+You can see that by level 13, 74% of the overall possible improvement has already been achieved.
+And once you’ve hit level 42, the only way you’ll get faster is by racing smarter and training stronger!

 Hopefully this helps you select a bike for your next race, no matter your Zwift level.
 Got questions or comments?
 Post below!